rubenfiszel/master-thesis/src/rbpf.md

 ## The rise of Hardware

-Hardware and Software designate here respectively programs that are executed as code for a general purpose processing unit and programs that are encoded in the circuits.
+Hardware and Software designate here respectively programs that are executed as code for a general purpose processing unit and programs that are synthesized as circuits.
 The dichotomy is not very well-defined and we can think of it as a spectrum.
-General-purpose computing on graphics processing units (GPGPU) is in-between in the sense that it is general purpose but relevant only for embarrassingly parallel tasks.
-Very efficient when appropriate and used well.
+General-purpose computing on graphics processing units (GPGPU) is in-between in the sense that it is general purpose but relevant only for embarrassingly parallel tasks [^embarpar] and very efficient when used well.
 They have benefited from high-investment and many generations of iterations and hence, for some tasks, can rivalize or even surpass Hardware.

 ![Hardware vs Software](hwsf.jpg)

 Hardware has always been there but application-specific integrated circuit (ASIC) has prohibitive costs upfront (in the range of $100M for a tapeout).
-Reprogrammable hardware like field-programmable gate array (FPGA) have only been used marginally and for some specific industry like high-frequency trading.
-But now Hardware might be the only solution (until a computing revolution happen, like quantum computing, but this is not realist for the near future) to increase performance.
-But hardware do not enjoy the same quality of tool, language and integrated development environment (IDE) as software.
-This is the motivation behind Spatial.
+Reprogrammable hardware like field-programmable gate array (FPGA) have only been used marginally and for some specific industries like high-frequency trading.
+But now Hardware is the next natural step to increase performance, at least until a computing revolution happen, like quantum computing, but this is not realist for the near future.
+However, hardware do not enjoy the same quality of tooling, language and integrated development environments (IDE) as software.
+This is one the motivation behind Spatial: bridging the gap between Software and Hardware by abstracting control flows through language constructions.

 ## Hardware as companion accelerators

-In most case, hardware would be inappropriate: running an OS as hardware would be unrealistic.
-However, as a companion to a central-processing unit (CPU also called "the host"), you are able to get the best of both world.
+In most case, hardware would be inappropriate: running an OS as hardware would be impracticable.
+Nevertheless, as a companion to a central-processing unit (CPU also called "the host"), it is possible to get the best of both world.
 The flexibility of software on a CPU with the speed of hardware.
 In this setup, hardware is considered an "accelerator" (Hence, the term "accelerating hardware").
 It accelerates the most demanding subroutines of the CPU.
 This companionship is already present in modern computer desktops under the form of GPUs for *shader* operations and sound card for complex sound transformation/output.

 ## The right metric: Perf/Watt

 The right metric for accelerator is performance by energy, as measured in FLOPS per Watt.
-This is a fair metric for the comparison of different hardware because it shows the intrinsic value of the architecture.
-If the metric was solely performance, then it would suffice to combine multiple of the same architecture.
+This is a fair metric for the comparison of different hardware and architecture because it reveals its intrinsic properties as a computing element..
+If the metric was solely performance, then it would suffice to stack the same hardware and eventually a reach the scale of a super-computer.
 Perf per dollar is not a good metric either because you should also account for the cost of energy at runtime.
 Hence, Perf/Watt seems like a fair metric to compare architectures.

 ## Spatial

 At the dawn lab, under the lead of [Prof. Kunle](http://arsenalfc.stanford.edu/kunle) and his grad students, is developed a scala DSL [spatial](https://github.com/stanford-ppl/spatial-lang) and its compiler to program Hardware in a higher-level, more user-friendly, more productive language than Verilog.
 In particular, the control flows are automatically generated when possible.
 This should enable software engineers to unlock the potential of Hardware.
 A custom CGRA, Plasticine, has been developed in parallel to Spatial.
-It leverages some recurrent patterns, in particular parallel patterns and aims to be the most efficient reprogrammable architecture for Spatial.
+It leverages some recurrent patterns: the parallel patterns and aims to be the most efficient reprogrammable architecture for Spatial.

-There is a large upfront cost but once at a big enough scale, Plasticine could be deployed as an accelerator for most demanding server applications and embedded systems with heavy computing requirements.
+There is a large upfront cost but once at a big enough scale, Plasticine could be deployed as an accelerator in a wide range of use-cases, from the most demanding server applications to embedded systems with heavy computing requirements.

 ## Embedded systems and drones

 Embedded systems are limited by the amount of power at disposal from the battery and might also have size constraints.
 At the same time, especially for autonomous vehicles, there is a great need for computing power.

 Thus, developing drone applications with spatial demonstrates the advantages of the platform.
-As a matter of fact, the filter implementation was only made possible because it was run on an accelerating hardware.
+As a matter of fact, the filter implementation was only made possible because it is run on an accelerating hardware.
 It would be unfeasible to run it on more conventional micro-transistors.
 This is why the family in which belong the filter developed here, particles filters, being very computationally expensive, are very seldom used for drones.

 # Sensor fusion algorithm for POSE estimation of drones: Asynchronous Rao-Blackwellized Particle filter

 POSE is the combination of the position and orientation of an object.
 POSE estimation is important for drones.
-It is a subroutine of SLAM (Simultaneous localization and mapping) and it is a central part of motion planning and motion control.
+Indeed, It is a subroutine of SLAM (Simultaneous localization and mapping) and it is a central part of motion planning and motion control.
 More accurate and more reliable POSE estimation results in more agile, more reactive and safer drones.
 Drones are an intellectually stimulating subject but in the near-future they might also see their usage increase exponentially.
 In this context, developing and implementing new filter for POSE estimation is both important for the field of robotics but also to demonstrate the importance of hardware acceleration.
 Indeed, the best and last filter presented here is only made possible because it can be hardware accelerated with Spatial.
 However, the spatial implementation will be presented in Part III.

-Before expanding on the Rao-Blackwellized particle filter, we will introduce here several other filters for POSE estimation for highly dynamic objects: Complementary filter, Kalman Filter, Extended Kalman Filter and finally Rao-Blackwellized Particle filter.
+Before expanding on the Rao-Blackwellized particle filter, we will introduce here several other filters for POSE estimation for highly dynamic objects: Complementary filter, Kalman Filter, Extended Kalman Filter, Particle Filter and finally Rao-Blackwellized Particle filter.
 The order is from the most conceptually simple, to the most complex.
 This order is justified because complex filters aim to alleviate some of the flaws of their simpler counterpart.
-It is important to understand what are those weakness and how we can alleviate them.
+It is important to understand which one and how.

+All the following filters are developed and tested in scala-flow. scala-flow will be expanded in part 2 of this thesis.
+For now, we will focus on the model and the results, and leave the implementation details for later.

 ## Drones and collision avoidance